MIT-STARLab/circinus_orbit_viz/README.md

 Though as an alternative, I generally set czml_header_file just to './sats_file.czml', which allows me to use the header that is currently already being used for the visualization.

-The output file is just the full czml file that will be created after appending things together.
+The first output file is just the full czml file that will be created after appending things together.
 This should be sats_file.czml, because that's what the app's main runner.html page is expecting.
+The final two output files contain input parameters for the AuxRenderer and callbacks, leave those the same as well.

 Those inputs being set, now you can run the tool and generate the input file: